erikgregorywebb/carbonapps/index.md

-**We design beautiful and intuitive apps, offering expert development and affordable pricing, for your business and organization needs.**
+**We design beautiful and intuitive apps, offering expert development and affordable pricing.**

 ## Features